tbuktu/libntru/README.md

 NTRU's main strengths are high performance and resistance to quantum computer attacks.
 Its main drawback is that it is patent encumbered.
-The patents expire in 2020; it is possible to modify this implementation so it becomes patent-free in 2017.
+The patents expire in 2020; when built with the NTRU_AVOID_HAMMING_WT_PATENT flag, libntru becomes patent-free in 2017.
 For more information on the NTRUEncrypt algorithm, see the NTRU introduction
 page: